raphaelouthier/raphaelouthier.github.io/content/projects/memory_management/mm_0_into.md

 Except when it does.

-I personally had the unpleasant experience of observing that some implementations of the C standard library actually generated such accesses (particularly in functions like memcpy or memset, by uncarefully extending the copy / write size), but patches seem to be in the works for those.
+I once had an unpleasant experience dealing with a version of the C standard library that had some functions that generated such accesses.
+For the record, those functions were memcpy and memset, and they generated unaligned accesses by uncarefully extending the read / copy / write granularity without checking the alignment of source/dest addresses.

 Additional reading :